 - A longer course of antibiotics.
 If the specialist suspects that you have chronic bacterial prostatitis and your symptoms have not cleared after a four-week course of antibiotics, they may suggest a longer course.
 Sometimes a course of up to three months is used.

 - Removal of the prostate (prostatectomy) may be considered if you have small stones (calculi) in the prostate.
 It is not clear how much this may help but it has been suggested that these small stones may be a reason why some people have recurrent infections in chronic bacterial prostatitis.
 However, this is not commonly carried out and is not suitable in everyone.
 Your specialist will advise.

-For chronic prostatitis/chronic pelvic pain syndrome (CPPS), possible treatments may include the following:
+For chronic prostatitis/CPPS, possible treatments may include the following:

 - Antibiotics - these may be tried initially, although the evidence for their effectiveness is limited.
 It may be that some antibiotics have anti-inflammatory properties as well or that they may clear some germs (bacteria) that are difficult to find when your urine is tested.

 - Alpha-blockers - are medicines that are used to treat prostate gland enlargement.
 They relax the muscle tissue of the prostate and the outlet of the bladder.
 There are several different brands.
 There is some evidence that they help in CPPS and one may be worth a try.

 - Other medicines - for example, bioflavonoids (such as quercetin) and finasteride (a medicine which may 'shrink' the prostate).

 - Stress management - this and other pain-relieving techniques are sometimes tried to help cope with the persistent pain.

 It is difficult to give an outlook (prognosis).
 Your symptoms may last a long time, although they may 'come and go' or vary in severity.
 Painkillers can keep discomfort to a minimum.